2U (company): Growth through acquisition (2017-2021)

 2U strongly benefited from the shift to online learning brought on by the response to COVID-19, with a large growth in gross revenue in 2020.
 The company also reduced its debt.
 2U was servicing more than 275,000 students as of late 2020.
 2U said that the pandemic also increased interest in its revenue-sharing pricing model from new and existing clients.
 Also in 2020, the London School of Economics agreed to expand its scope business with 2U to include two additional undergraduate degrees in mathematics and finance.
 In September, 2U and Columbia University's engineering school announced an expansion of their work together, where 2U would help launch the Columbia Artificial Intelligence Program, an online program targeted at working executives.

 Before the start of the 2020–2021 academic year, Boston, Massachusetts-based Simmons University announced that it would be delivering hundreds of courses online in order to cope with the COVID-19 crisis.
 The expanded agreement with Simmons also provided for the creation of additional degree programs aimed at non-traditional students, with lower tuition than in-person programs.
 Simmons received services from 2U on a revenue-share basis.

 In June 2021, 2U announced a strategic agreement with education assistance benefits manager Guild Education.
 The same year, 2U purchased massive open online course (MOOC) provider edX for $800 million cash.
 Also in June, Netflix and 2U announced an expansion of their boot camps for Talladega College, St. Edward's University, Marymount University, and Edward Waters College.

+Downsizing and reorganization (2021-present)

-In October 2021, Valerie Jarrett resigned from the 2U Board.
-In November, a Wall Street Journal expose found that 2U often used aggressive means to recruit students for the University of Southern California masters in social work and that "USC social-work graduates who took out federal loans borrowed a median $112,000.
+In October 2021, Valerie Jarrett resigned from the 2U board.
+In November 2021, an article in The Wall Street Journal alleged that 2U often used aggressive means to recruit students for the University of Southern California’s master’s in social work and that "USC social-work graduates who took out federal loans borrowed a median $112,000.
 Half of them were earning $52,000 or less annually two years later."

+In 2022, the company was criticized for its online program manager contracts in which it licenses its courses, through a revenue-sharing agreement, to participating colleges and for its student recruitment practices.

-On May 16, 2022, Bloomberg reported that Indian education tech company Byju's was in talks to acquire 2U, along with fellow US education technology company Chegg.
+On May 16, 2022, Bloomberg reported that Indian education tech company Byju's was in talks to acquire 2U, along with fellow American education technology company Chegg.
 In June 2022, it was reported that Byju's had put forward an offer of more than US$1 billion to acquire 2U.
-In July 28, 2022, Paucek announced that the company would layoff 20% of its workforce "across the board".
+On July 28, 2022, Paucek announced that the company would layoff 20% of its workforce "across the board".
 In December 2022, a class action suit was filed against 2U and the University of Southern California "defrauded students by using misleading U.S. News & World Report rankings to promote the courses."